-Boasting a classical white façade, green shutters, original wrought iron detail, wood paneling and a lush courtyard lawn, the hotel is one of the region’s few remaining hotels of its era.
-Built in 1901 by two private French investors, the hotel quickly became the rendez-vous point for colonial society in the first half of the century.
+Boasting a classical white façade, green shutters, original wrought iron detail, wood paneling, and a lush courtyard lawn, the hotel is one of the region’s few remaining hotels of its era.
+Built in 1901 by two private French investors, the hotel quickly became the rendezvous point for colonial society in the first half of the century.
 Following Vietnamese independence in the 1950s, the new national government opted to maintain it as the official hotel for visiting VIPs.
 During and after the war years, it became a base for press and diplomats.90 years after it had risen so gloriously from the swamps of ancient Hanoi, the Thong Nhat Hotel was closed for the face-lift of the century.
 Under the first phase, the existing hotel was refurbished over an eighteen-month period and reopened in March 1992, again called Hotel Metropole.
-The second phase started in 1994 when work commenced on the 135-room Opera Wing, and the four-storey Metropole Center office tower above it, both of which opened in late 1996.
-After the reconstruction of the new Club Rooms, replaced Metropole offices, the third phase will be fully finished end 2008.
-The Club Metropole Lounge and Imperial Suite, opened in May 2008, introduce an impressive new oasis of charm and luxury at Metropole Hanoi.
+The second phase started in 1994 when work commenced on the 135-room Opera Wing, and the four-story Metropole Center office tower above it, both of which opened in late 1996.
+After the reconstruction of the new Club Rooms, and replacement Metropole offices, the third phase will be fully finished end of 2008.
+The Club Metropole Lounge and Imperial Suite opened in May 2008, introducing an impressive new oasis of charm and luxury at Metropole Hanoi.

 6. A city of seasonal signature dishes

-Bún chả is one of my all time favorite Hanoi dishes.
+Bún chả is one of my all-time favorite Hanoi dishes.
 It is a Vietnamese dish of grilled pork and noodle.
-Bún chả is served with grilled fatty pork (chả) over a plate of white rice noodle (bún) and herbs with a side dish of dipping sauce.
-This Hanoi’s specialty became famous especially after the visit of US Former President Obama to Vietnam in 2016.
+Bún chả is served with grilled fatty pork (chả) over a plate of white rice noodles (bún) and herbs with a side dish of dipping sauce.
+This Hanoi’s specialty became famous, especially after the visit of US Former President Obama to Vietnam in 2016.

 7. Hanoi’s scenic views